bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 Greedy Algorithm can help us skip some of the conditions.
 It is base on a fact that the area between two columns are determined by the shorter one.

-Let's say we have pointer `l` and `r` at the begin and end of a distance, and the area is `area(l, r)`, how should we narrow down the distance?
+Let’s say we have pointer `l` and `r` at the begin and end of a distance, and the area is `area(l, r)`, how should we narrow down the distance?

 If `height[l] < height[r]`, we know that the height of the area will never be greater than `height[l]` if we keep `l`.
 Now if we get rid of `r`, the area can only get smaller since the distance is shorter, and the height is at most `height[l]`.